grafitto/screencast/README.md

 ```
 C:\working\directory>cd screencast
 ```

-Move to your working directory:
 ```
   C:\working\directory\screencast> virtualenv env
 ```
-that creates a python virtual environment called "env" After that you need to activate your virtual environment by navigating tp
+that creates a python virtual environment called "env".
+After that you need to activate your virtual environment by navigating to:
 ```
 C:\working\directory\screencast> cd env/Scripts/
 ```